textileio/community/docs/index.md

 ## Filecoin Powergate

+!!!warning
+    The Powergate is undergoing rapid development and should not be used in production.

-The Powergate is just warming up!
-The Powergate is an API driven solution to deploy hybrid Filecoin and IPFS storage into your stack.
-If you are eager and want to jump right in, follow one of the links below.
+The Powergate is an API for deploying hybrid Filecoin and IPFS storage into your stack.
+If you're eager and want to jump right in, follow one of the links below.

-**Dive into Filecoin**
+**Dive into Powergate**

 <div class="txtl-options">
   <a href="https://github.com/textileio/powergate/" class="box">